 Other historically important Mollusca include some of the shells in Thomas Gray’s collection which date back to at least the 1840s, and probably earlier.
 There are also specimens from the 1881 HMS Alert expedition collected by Richard Coppinger.

 - Woodward, F.R (1986).
 The Glasgow Museums and Conchology.
 Hawaiian Shell News 34 (6) 7-8.

 - Dance S.P.
 (1974) The Encyclopedia of Shells.
 Blandford Press Ltd., England

 - Scase, R. & Storey, E. (1975) The World of Shells.
 Osprey Publishing Ltd., England

-Research Manager (Natural Sciences) Glasgow Museums
+Research Manager (retired) Glasgow Museums

 Glasgow Museums Resource Centre, 200 Woodhead Road, South Nitshill Industrial Estate

 The Mollusca collections date from the early days of the Museum, but were substantially expanded by the Natural History Society of Northumberland, Durham and Newcastle upon Tyne (founded 1829), in particular the Hancock brothers, John and Albany.
 They were instrumental in raising the money to get the museum’s new building built in the 1870s, and it remained The Hancock Museum until renamed the Great North Museum in 2009.
 The museum still houses many specimens from both the Hancock brothers’ collections.
 John, the younger brother, was a master taxidermist, but the marine invertebrate collections of his older brother Albany are arguably of greater significance.